somenath203/malaria-cell-image-classification/README.md

 4. **Enter the CVV:** You can use a number like `123` or `111`.
 5. **Provide the OTP:** Enter a random 7-digit number, such as `8392653`.

 Once you’ve completed these steps, your payment will be processed.
+For more information, watch the youtube video.

 ## Links